CastielWong/Concurrency/README.md

 - `tryLock()` is a non-blocking version of the `lock()` method
 - `tryLock()` enables a thread to execute alternate operations if the lock it needs to acquire is already taken

+### Daemon

+Daemon thread is also considered as background thread.
+A daemon thread is detached from the main thread, which means it does not prevent the process from terminating.

 ### Flynn's Taxonomy

 Instruction Streams & Data Streams: